 The Commission operates a risk register to record and consider the possible risks that could have a substantial and unfavourable effect on the Commission.
+The executive review and update the register monthly and report to the Board annually.
 The register is organised around the following key themes: